tensorflow/minigo/RESULTS.md

 ### v15, clean run with init to loss

-This run beat v14 pretty early on, producing a model that was stronger than v14's best at generation 330. v15 ended up slightly stronger than v14 but was otherwise similar.
+This run beat v14 pretty early on, producing a model that was stronger than v14's best at model 330. v15 ended up slightly stronger than v14 but was otherwise similar.

 Qualitatively, we noticed that V14/V15's models were much sharper, meaning that they had more concentrated policy network output and the value network output would have stronger opinions on whether it was winning or losing.
-Simultaneously, the calibrated resign threshold for init-to-loss ended up at 0.5 compared to 0.9 in previous runs.
-So v14/v15's MCTS was operating in the sweet spot more frequently.
+Simultaneously, the calibrated resign threshold for init-to-loss ended up at 0.5-0.7 compared to 0.8-0.95 in previous runs.
+So v14/v15's MCTS was operating in the sweet spot of [-0.5, 0.5] more frequently.
 (The MCTS algorithm tends to go blind once Q gets close to 0.9, because there's no more room at the top.)

 The init-to-loss configuration also led to much deeper reads, as the tree search behavior would dive deeply into one variation before going onto the next.
-This read behavior meant that v14 was our first model to be able to consistently read ladders.
-As a result, it was actually not clear whether v14 was actually stronger than v12, or whether v14 was just bullying v12 around by reading ladders that v12 couldn't read, and winning easy rating points.
+Originally, we'd labelled this behavior as pathological and thought it went against the spirit of MCTS, which was why init-to-loss wasn't seriously considered.
+But this read behavior meant that v14 was our first model to be able to consistently read ladders.
+One funny side effect was that it was actually not clear whether v14 was actually stronger than v12, or whether v14 was just bullying v12 around by reading ladders that v12 couldn't read, and winning easy rating points.
 But since we had achieved success against external